TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-runbookexecution-cmdlet.md

 * Try running the [runbook locally](https://docs.microsoft.com/azure/automation/troubleshoot/runbooks#runbook-fails) before running it in Azure Automation.
 This can clarify if the issue is a bug in the runbook versus an issue with Azure Automation.
 * [Update the Azure PowerShell](https://docs.microsoft.com/azure/automation/automation-update-azure-modules) modules in your Automation Account to the latest version
-* Ensure you are using the RunAs service principle with the -ServicePrincipal parameter on any Azure resources.
+* Ensure you are using the RunAs service principal with the -ServicePrincipal parameter on any Azure resources.
 Using credentials within the Azure Automation sandbox may lead to authentication failures.

 ### Runbook fails with "The subscription cannot be found" error